 |

-The original version of a record is a copy of the record as it was the last
+The original version of a record is a copy of the record as it

-typically the version of a record as read from a data source.
+is typically the version of a record as read from a data source.

 |